Management

 The Yanmar Group has aquaculture-related technologies, such as the technology to automatically count fish and their weight using image recognition technology based on data from fish shadows captured by special-purpose underwater cameras, as well as technology to produce triploid oyster seedlings that enable stable shipments.

-Example of a remote automatic feeding system management screen
+Example of a remote automated feeding system management screen

-Feeding using the remote automatic feeding system 1
+Feeding using the remote automated feeding system 1

-Feeding using the remote automatic feeding system 2
+Feeding using the remote automated feeding system 2